IPA 2025 membership and licence renewals now open

 Eligibility – Requirements to hold a non-appointment taking IPA insolvency licence

-To become an IPA licensed Insolvency Practitioner (IP) and carry out insolvency work under the Insolvency Act 1986, you must:
+To become an IPA licensed Insolvency Practitioner and carry out insolvency work under the Insolvency Act 1986, you must:

 • Be a member or apply for membership at the time of applying for a licence